svlobao/svlobao/README.md

 <h3>Info:</h3>

-I have about four years of experience in product management and, most recently, started to adventure in the software engineering world.
-I am currently working on three projects:
+I have over four years of experience in product management and, most recently, started to adventure in the software engineering world.
+I am primarily focusing on my computer science master's degree and I have just started to contribute to open-source projects.

-1. My Master's degree in Computer Science, where I am working with Computer Vision methods applied to healthcare
-2. Kanadventures, a side project that aims to help people not give up on learning the Japanese language upon the first weeks or months
-3. Help a Paw, another side project that I work as a software engineering on migrating native iOS and Android code to a single Flutter codebase
+Get in touch with me if you think I could help you with simple tasks in your open-source project.

 Technologies I use to solve problems: